Firely Server settings with Environment Variables

 > $env:VONK_Repository="SQL"

-• or go to your System, open the Advanced system settings –> Environment variables and create a new variable with the name VONK_Repository and set the value to “SQL” (you don’t need to enter the quotes here).
+• or go to your System, open the Advanced system settings –> Environment variables and create a new variable with the name VONK_Repository and set the value to SQL.